Spurs thrashed again as Lloris stretchered off

 There was a lengthy delay as Tottenham captain was treated on the field and given morphine and oxygen before being taken to hospital.

-Lloris, who has suffered an arm injury, now seems certain to miss France's upcoming Euro 2020 qualifiers against Iceland and Turkey.
+Lloris, who has suffered a dislocated elbow, now seems certain to miss France's upcoming Euro 2020 qualifiers against Iceland and Turkey.

 "The news is not good from the hospital, but we need to wait," said Pochettino.